 The Employment Claims Regulations 2017 essentially provide that where wrongful dismissal is made out, the amount of compensation to be awarded by the ECT for wrongful dismissal per se could range from zero to six months' basic salary, subject to the ECT's overall jurisdictional claim limits.
 This comprises compensation for the employee's loss of income and the harm caused to the employee as a result of the wrongful dismissal.

-vi Severance payments
+vi Severance payments and re-employment

 Employers are generally obliged to re-employ employees who have reached the statutory retirement age (which is currently 62), provided certain criteria are fulfilled, which include the employee being assessed as having at least satisfactory work performance and being medically fit to continue working.
 If the employer is unable to find a suitable re-employment role for the employee (which should be for at least a year), then an EAP is statutorily required.
 The employer's re-employment obligations last until the employee reaches the statutory re-employment age (currently 67).

 The Tripartite Guidelines on the Re-employment of Older Workers clarify that the intent behind the EAP is to help eligible employees who are not re-employed while they look for another job.
 It further suggests, among other things, that an EAP should be equivalent to 3.5 months' salary (subject to a minimum of S$5,500 and a maximum of S$13,000).
 In light of the diminishing obligation to re-employ a worker until the statutory re-employment age, older employees (between the ages of 64.5 and 67) may be provided with an EAP equivalent to two months' salary (subject to a minimum of S$3,500 and a maximum of S$7,500).